nucleuscloud/neosync/docs/docs/connections/postgres.md

 ## Things to watch out for

-1. Neosync can sync two logical Postgres databases (for ex. within the same Docker container) but the schema names do have to be the same.
+1. Neosync can sync data between two physical Postgres databases that are exposed through two different ports.
+Alternatively, Neosync can sync data across two or virtual Postgres databases that are located in the same physical Postgres database.
+In both cases, the database schema and table schemas must be the same in the source and destination.

-2. When syncing across two databases, the databases must have the same name.
+Case 1: Two physical databases:

+Physical Postgres Server (server1):

+- hostname:5432/Database1 (physical database)
+  - public (schema)
+    - table1 (table)
+- hostname:5433/Database1 (physical database) - public (schema) - table1 (table)
+  Neosync will still work if the database names (in this case Database1) are different, i.e. Database1 & Database2 as long as you provide the database name in the connection URL and the database and table schemas are the same.

+Case 2: Two virtual databases:

+- hostname:5432:Database1 (virtual database)
+  - public (schema)
+    - table1 (table)
+- hostname:5432:Database2 (virtual database)
+  - public (schema)
+    - table1 (table)

+This will also work just fine as long as the database and table schemas are the same.

 ## Configuring Postgres